China premier issues warning on Covid-hit economy

 “We must seize the time window and strive to bring the economy back onto a normal track.”

-And the urban unemployment rate edged back towards its February 2020 peak, challenging policymakers’ full-year growth target of around 5.5 percent.
+And the urban unemployment rate edged back towards its February 2020 peak.

-In March and particularly in April, indicators such as employment, industrial production, electricity consumption and freight dropped “significantly”, Li said at the State Council meeting.
+In March and particularly in April, indicators including employment, industrial production, electricity consumption and freight dropped “significantly”, Li said at the Wednesday State Council meeting.

 He stressed the importance of coordinating virus control and economic development, according to Xinhua.